top of page

 SUSTAINABLE DESIGN

 Within our traditional design framework, we take sustainability issues very seriously.
 We are keen to ensure that the projects we undertake do not have a detrimental impact on the environment.
 To this end, at an urban design level, we believe in creating walkable mixed-use neighbourhoods wherever possible.
-At a building level, we are constantly looking at ways to improve thermal performance and reduce energy consumption.
+At a building level, we are constantly looking at ways to improve thermal performance and reduce carbon emissions.
 We have recently been involved in a project to develop a comprehensive set of house types using Modern Methods of Construction (MMC) with the aim of significantly reducing materials and energy consumption.

 By designing buildings and public spaces to endure, our goal is to reduce the energy involved in construction over the long term.
 In using and modifying forms that have proven their physical and cultural durability, the practice offers genuinely sustainable solutions for the built environment.